University Health Services | American University of Sharjah

 Changing Insurance Plans

-All requests should be made through Banner.
+All health plan change requests must be submitted through Banner.

 Default Coverage